Chat with us, powered by LiveChat

 How do I register?

-Registration opens on July 1, 2022.
+Registration opens on August 1, 2023 for fall courses.
+Spring 2024 course registration will open in early fall.
 Browse the Upskill Vermont program/course(s) list and visit the program/course pages of interest to decide on the program/course(s) that are best for you.
-Beginning July 1, visit the program/course page(s) of your choosing.
+Beginning August 1, 2023, visit the program/course page(s) of your choosing.
 Click on the Upskill Vermont registration link and enter your information to register.
 That’s it!

 Is there anything else I need to do to prepare for my program/course(s)?